foodZipper

 Afternoon snack

-Pumpkin seeds · Dark chocolate 70%+ · Brazil nuts (2–3) · Walnuts · Blueberries · Apple + almond butter
+Pumpkin seeds · Dark chocolate 70%+ · Brazil nuts (2–3) · Walnuts · Blueberries · Apple + sunflower seed butter

 SOD2 note